maksymsyr/maksymsyr/README.md

 - 🌱 I’m currently learning Azure fundamentals, C++, and more webdev.
 - 💞️ I’m looking to collaborate on any interesting projects=D
 - 📫 How to reach me => maksymsyromolot@gmail.com
-- 😄 Pronouns: don't care
+- 😄 Pronouns: don't care:/
-- ⚡ Fun fact: I love juggling
+- ⚡ Fun fact: I love juggling!

 <!---
 maksymsyr/maksymsyr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.